 Considering how good the Osmo Action is, we're a bit confused as to why DJI hasn't been challenging GoPro in the action camera market for years.

 This is a high-end Hero 7 Black rival and comes in at a lower price.
 However, it doesn't scrimp on design, specs or features.
-In fact, the Osmo Action is better than the GoPro in various ways.
+In fact, the Osmo Action is better than the Hero 7 in various ways.

-It's waterproof to 11m, can record HDR video and has an innovative dual screen design.
-We're not just talking about a basic display at the front like the Hero 7.
-Instead, you can actually switch to a live view on this display like using your phone for a selfie.
+It's waterproof to 11m, can record HDR video and has an innovative dual-screen design.
+We're not just talking about a basic monochrome LCD display at the front, as on most GoPros.
+Instead, you can actually switch to a live view on this display, like using your phone for a selfie.

-This makes life easier in a number of situations and DJI has a stabilisation system called RockSteady.
+This makes life easier in a number of situations, as does DJI's stabilisation system, called 'RockSteady'.

-There's a lot to like here and very little fault, all at a cheaper price than the Hero 7 Black.
-And, as you'd expect, it's compatible with GoPro mounts.
+There's a lot to like here and very little to fault, all at a cheaper price than the Hero 8 Black.
+And, what's more, it's compatible with select GoPro mounts too.

 Read our full DJI Osmo Action review